gtolle/ga-rails/README.md

 	*	[https://developer.apple.com/downloads/index.action](https://developer.apple.com/downloads/index.action)
 	* First fill out an Apple Developer Profile - answer the questions as best you can
 	* Search for "Command Line Tools" and select the version appropriate for your operating system.
+	* If you're still on Snow Leopard (10.6), there's no Command Line Tools for you.
+Search for "xcode 4.2" and install the full Xcode 4.2 for Snow Leopard.
+Make sure all the checkboxes are checked in the installer, and it will come with the command line tools.
 	* Install the command line tools from the downloaded file.

 3. __Install Homebrew__